 As part of the measures to contain the spreading of COVID-19, many Member States have chosen to suspend the processing of visa applications for non-essential travel, in most cases, for an undetermined period of time.
 Such initiatives also match the constantly evolving travel restrictions.

+Since then the Communication which lists a number of categories of travellers who are to be exempted from the temporary travel restrictions has been updated.
 Despite temporary partial closure of visa sections, Member States’ consulates (and possibly external service providers collecting applications) should therefore remain open and accept visa applications from the following categories:

 Fore more information: Guidelines for minimal service processing of Schengen visas